 As of 2010, there were an estimated 1.6 billion Muslims around the world, making up the majority of the population in 49 countries.

 And only 0.2 percent of the global Muslim population reportedly lived in North America.

-But by 2050, Pew researchers estimate Islam will supplant Judaism as the second-most popular religion in the U.S. with Muslims ultimately making up 2.1 percent of the future population.
+But by 2050, Pew researchers estimate Islam will supplant Judaism as the second-most popular religion in the U.S. with 8.1 million Muslims ultimately making up 2.1 percent of the future population.

 Why is the group growing so fast?

 According to researchers, it’s primarily about simple demographics.